 20: National Trustees

 The National Trustees shall be three in number, must be members of the Federation and shall be elected by the Federation at Annual Conference, but should not be elected members of the NEC or the National Council.
 There shall be an annual election of one National Trustee, who shall retire in rotation after serving a period of three years.
 The retiring National Trustee shall be eligible for re-election.
 The National President, National Vice-President, Deputy Vice-President or Immediate Past President cannot hold the position of National Trustee.
 The National Trustees shall be ex-officio members of the National Council.
-In the event of a National Trustee refusing, or neglecting, or becoming incapable of acting, he/she may be removed from his/her office by the National Council who shall thereupon proceed to elect another national Trustee in his/her place, but in no case shall the Chief Executive be eligible for the office of National Trustee.
+In the event of a National Trustee refusing, or neglecting, or becoming incapable of acting, he/she may be removed from his/her office by the National Council who shall thereupon proceed to elect another national Trustee in his/her place, but in no case shall the Chief Operating Officer be eligible for the office of National Trustee.
 All property both real and personal, belonging to the Federation except to the extent that it is vested in the Federation corporately and except as provided in Rules 13, 22 and 23, shall be vested in the National Trustees for the benefit of the Federation and its members.
 Subject to the direction of the National Council, all monies not required for the current expenses of the Federation shall be paid into a deposit account at a bank in the name of the Federation and on the withdrawal of the same, or any part, cheques will require signatures as follows:

 - Cheques or electronic bank payments over £10,000 any two National Trustees.